maximeschoeni/sublanguage/readme.md

 	}

-When different language switches are needed in different places of the template, a ´context´ Parameter may be used:
+When different language switches are needed in different places of the template, a `context` Parameter may be used:

 	do_action('sublanguage_print_language_switch', 'top');